fatih-yavuz/trendyol-search-enhancer/README.md

 4. Click Load unpacked extension.
 5. Select the `dist` directory.

-If you dont have `make ` installed on your device, please run this command to install it:
+If you dont have `make ` installed on your device, run this command to build the extension:
 Or, simply download the extension from the release section.

 ```bash